 - Know about the range of operations which are done for cardiac surgical interventions and understand the sequelae in adult life

-- Know about appropriate investigations, acute management of complications, and referral to specialist services for complex congenital heart defects
+- Know about the evidence underpinning appropriate investigations, acute management of complications, and referral to specialist services for complex congenital heart defects

 Follow us on: